Field Station: Dinosaurs

-Field Station: Dinosaurs is an outdoor prehistoric theme park with two locations in the United States.
+Field Station: Dinosaurs is an outdoor prehistoric theme park with one location in the United States.
 The park is designed for families with children between the ages of three and eleven.
-The parks both feature a walking tour with full-size, scientifically accurate animatronic dinosaurs along with interactive exhibits and live shows designed to educate children about dinosaurs within the context of the local ecosystem.
+The park both feature a walking tour with full-size, scientifically accurate animatronic dinosaurs along with interactive exhibits and live shows designed to educate children about dinosaurs within the context of the local ecosystem.
 The Executive Producer and Expedition Commander is Guy Gsell, a lifelong dinosaur enthusiast.